Creative Arts Studio

 We work closely with our resident volunteer artist, Anna Fitzgerald, with whom we have collaborated and who has helped us promote our work into the wider community.

-We specialise in felt making and we have an angora goat which provides some of the fleece towards this.
-We also use natural dyes, obtained from produce from our organic garden.
+We specialise in felt making and we use natural dyes, obtained from produce from our organic garden.
 We make goats’ milk soap and candles, scented with botanicals which also are grown in our garden.

 Pottery is a very important part of working in the Studio.
 We source our clay locally and are fortunate to have two kilns, which means that projects can be fired on the premises in rotation, speeding up the finishing time for a task.
 Residents and day placement guests have plenty of ideas for new projects and we assist in turning their ideas into reality.
 We make tiles to turn into mosaics with which to decorate some of our projects.